holyavkin/Public/codex.md

 - Making and maintaining this document is useful and fun.
 And increasingly rewarding over time.

 #### Metaphysics:
+- Children are fruits of your heritage tree.
 - Everything is connected into the spirit/one/counsisncessness/the-matrix - the internet of the universe.
 - Body is a hardware.
 Mind/Ego (I) is a software (OS).
 Soul (i) is an operator (player).
 - There is Ego and Now.
 When i am present (it's Now) there is no Ego.